StackStorm/st2docs/docs/source/install/puppet_chef_salt_ansible.rst

     Some of the installation methods described on this page might be out of date.
 If you experience issues, please follow distribution-specific package based installation instructions.

 In this section we gathered the pointers to .
-Some are used internally by StackStorm, some are contributed by our users, some others are community contributions.
+Some are used internally by |st2|, some are contributed by our users, some others are community contributions.
 Maintaining this section is a community effort, thus if you are Chef, Ansible, Puppet, or Salt expert, your contributions here are very welcome.